benyamin-persia/snippet-downloader/README.md

    python main.py
    ```

-3. **Enter Base Name:**
+3. **Enter the Base Name:**

    - The program will prompt:
      `Enter the base name for the AAC files (if a number, it will be incremented):`
-   - If you enter a number (e.g., `21`), the downloaded files will be named `21.aac`, `22.aac`, etc.
+   - If you enter a number (e.g., `21`), the files will be named `21.aac`, `22.aac`, `23.aac`, etc.
-   - If you enter a string (e.g., `myaudio`), files will be named `myaudio_1.aac`, `myaudio_2.aac`, etc.
+   - If you enter a string (e.g., `myaudio`), the files will be named `myaudio_1.aac`, `myaudio_2.aac`, etc.

 4. **Monitor the Process:**

-   - The application will process each snippet, print debug information, and set up the HTTP session.
+   - The application processes each snippet, printing debug information (raw snippet, cleaned snippet, extracted URL, configuration, and additional headers).
+   - A requests session is configured using these values.
-   - Files that have already been downloaded will be skipped.
+   - Files that already exist are skipped.
-   - A progress bar shows the download progress for each file.
+   - A progress bar displays the download progress for each file.

 ## Troubleshooting

 - **403 Forbidden Errors:**
   If you encounter a 403 error, ensure that the tokens and cookies in your CSV snippet are fresh and valid.
-Compare the headers and cookies with those sent by a working PowerShell session.
+Use the instructions in the "Obtaining a Valid PowerShell Snippet" section to get a live snippet.

 - **File Not Downloading:**
-  Verify that the CSV is correctly formatted with the proper column name and that the snippet is complete.
+  Verify that the CSV is formatted correctly with a column named **snippet** and that the snippet contains all the necessary details.

 - **Existing Files:**
-  The app automatically skips files that already exist.
-If you want to re-download, either remove the file or use a different base name.
+  The app skips files that already exist.
+Remove or rename the existing files if you wish to re-download them.

 ## Customization

-- **Update Parsing Logic:**
+- **Parsing Logic:**
-  If your PowerShell snippet format changes, modify `snippet_parser.py` accordingly.
+  If the PowerShell snippet format changes, update the functions in `snippet_parser.py` accordingly.

-- **Enhance Error Handling:**
+- **Download Parameters:**
-  You can add more robust error handling or logging in `downloader.py`.
+  You can adjust the retry mechanism and chunk size in `downloader.py`.

 - **Live Authentication:**
-  For dynamic sessions, consider integrating a live authentication step rather than using static tokens from the CSV.
+  For dynamic sessions, consider integrating a live authentication flow rather than using static tokens from the CSV.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-♥
+---

+Feel free to modify this README.md file to better suit your project's needs.